hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/validation/profile_validator.md

 * [**CachingValidationSupport**](/hapi-fhir/apidocs/hapi-fhir-validation/org/hl7/fhir/r4/hapi/validation/CachingValidationSupport.html) - Caches results of calls to a wrapped service implementation for a period of time.
 This class can be a significant help in terms of performance if you are loading conformance resources or performing terminology operations from a database or disk.

 * [**SnapshotGeneratingValidationSupport**](/hapi-fhir/apidocs/hapi-fhir-validation/org/hl7/fhir/r4/hapi/validation/SnapshotGeneratingValidationSupport.html) - Generates StructureDefinition snapshots as needed.
-This should be added to your chain if you are working wiith differential StructueDefinitions that do not include the snapshot view.
+This should be added to your chain if you are working with differential StructureDefinitions that do not include the snapshot view.